We have got cases of admission seekers with errors in their names, date of birth, local government, address, etc.

 In case, no opportunity to get another or correction is not allowed from the issuing body, you should collect the court affidavit of birth also called the declaration of age.

-RECOMMENDED: Going For an Interview: Documents You'll Need (List)
+Recommended: Going For an Interview: Documents You'll Need (List)

 Affidavits For General Errors on Filled Forms